-"Advertising" under the Pharmaceutical Affairs Law and the related ministerial guideline is defined as that which fulfils all of the following conditions:
+According to Notice No. 148 of September 29, 1998, by the Pharmaceutical Safety Bureau of the former Ministry of Welfare, "advertising" under the Pharmaceutical Affairs Act is defined as that which fulfils all of the following conditions:

-- (a) it is clearly intended to induce consumers to buy products; - (b) it specifies the name of particular medicinal products; and - (c) it is capable of being acknowledged by the general public. - 1.3 What arrangements are companies required to have in place to ensure compliance with the various laws and Codes of Practice on advertising, such as "sign off" of promotional copy requirements?
+- (a) it is clearly intended to induce consumers to buy products; - (b) it specifies the name of particular medicinal products; and - (c) it is capable of being acknowledged by the general public. - 1.3 What arrangements are companies required to have in place to ensure compliance with the various laws and codes of practice on advertising, such as "sign off" of promotional copy requirements?